 During 2020, stock buybacks for S&P 500 companies were at a 10-year low.
 In the last quarter of 2021, they reached an all-time high.
-After the disastrous second quarter of 2020, they have been on a steady rise.
+After the disastrous second quarter of 2020, they have steadily risen.
 However, times are uncertain once again.

-The war between Russia and Ukraine is negatively affecting many sectors of the economy, inflation is leading to higher and higher prices and there is a shortage of many essential supplies.
-How will this affect stocks and buybacks in the near future?
+The war between Russia and Ukraine is negatively affecting many sectors of the economy.
+As a result, inflation is leading to higher and higher prices and a shortage of essential supplies.
+How will this affect stocks and buybacks shortly?

 To conclude, a share buyback is very popular among top-performing public companies.
-We saw that tech stocks are among the biggest spenders, which correlated with their stock price increases.
+Moreover, we saw that tech stocks are among the biggest spenders, which correlated with their stock price increases.

-However, governments are trying to slow down this program, or at least tax it more efficiently for companies.
-Many company executives are profiting instead of reinvesting it back into the economy or towards their shareholders.
+However, governments are trying to slow down this program or tax it more efficiently for companies.
+As a result, many company executives are profiting instead of reinvesting it into the economy or towards their shareholders.

 For some, it is a poor use of excess cash.
 For others, it creates value for shareholders.
-Proponents and opponents exist on both sides and each has an agenda to follow.
+Proponents and opponents exist on both sides, each with an agenda to follow.